RichiH/modbus_exporter/README.md

 ./modbus_exporter [flags]
 ```

-The configuration will be taken from a configuration file, the exporter will search a fille called `modbus.yml` in the same directory by default.
+The configuration will be taken from a configuration file, the exporter will search for a file called `modbus.yml` in the same directory by default.

 Setting a different file and a different listen address:
 ```bash